 Conclusion

 Storing memories is an essential aspect of life.
-It contributes to the quality of life and expands consciousness.
+It adds to how good life feels and makes you more aware.
 With more memories filed away, you’ll have more to retrieve from this and other lifetimes.

-You can remember your past lives, though you may need a little help.
+You can remember your past lives, though you may need some help.
 You remember better with focused attention and multiple sensory stimuli.
-We each have a primary sensory modality revealed in our speech and eye movements.
+Our speech and eye movements reveal our primary sensory modality.